 \section{Acknowledgements}

+We thank the anonymous referee for a detailed report that greatly improved the quality of the paper.
 UPS and DJP thank the organizers of the Flatiron Center for Computational Astrophysics 2023 fluid dynamics summer school for inviting them both to teach, during which this project was initiated.
 The simulation code and the simulations in this work have been carried out on the Flatiron in-house cluster ``rusty''.
 UPS thanks Ludwig B\"oss, Klaus Dolag, R\"udiger Pakmor and Volker Springel for insightful comments.
 DJP thanks N. Cuello, F. M\'enard and everyone in Grenoble for hosting him on sabbatical where this paper was completed.